geo-chen/safe/README.md

 ![safe-6](https://github.com/spigeo/automatedforensicsinvestigator/blob/master/hacksmith/safe-6.png)

-## 2. Forensics Acqusition Scripts
+## 2. Forensics Acquisition Scripts
 Current forensics scripts come in two flavours - Linux and Windows.
 These scripts:
  1. Collect filtered log entries for the purpose of threat scoring
  2. Collect all other useful logs for manual investigations